Rudra-1509/ITLab-5/README.md

 #### Q: "Room code says 'Room is already full'"
 **A:** Tic-Tac-Toe supports exactly 2 players.
 If 2 players have joined, other players cannot enter as participants.
 Create a new room from the Dashboard.

+#### Q: "When testing on a single computer, player 1 gets replaced or logged out when player 2 logs in"
+**A:** Web browsers share `localStorage` across tabs in the same window.
+To test as two separate players on the same machine, open Player 2 in an **Incognito / Private Window** or in a separate browser (e.g., Chrome and Edge).

+#### Q: "The game screen says 'Waiting for an opponent to join...' — how do I start?"
+**A:** Tic-Tac-Toe requires 2 players to start.
+Have Player 2 join by clicking **Join** on the Lobby page (`/rooms`), entering the 6-character room code on the Dashboard, or pasting the room URL directly into Player 2's browser window.
+As soon as Player 2 enters, the game starts automatically and Player X can make the first move.